bfinl/HFOs-Identification-Imaging/README.md

 ## Citation
 If this project or part of the codes or the data, provided here, helps your research or project, please cite the following paper in your publications or presentations.

 Z. Cai et al., "Noninvasive High-frequency Oscillations Riding Spikes Delineates Epileptogenic Sources."
 Proc.
 Natl.
 Acad.
-Sci., PAGE NUMBER, 2021 (DOI:10.1073/pnas.2011130118).
+Sci., PAGE NUMBER, 2021 (DOI: 10.1073/pnas.2011130118).

 ## License
 The source codes and testing data are provided as service to the scientific community and may be used for any non-commercial purposes under a CC-BY-NC-SA-4.0 license.